School's Out (1930 film)

 School's Out is a 1930 Our Gang short comedy film directed by Robert F. McGowan.
 Produced by Hal Roach and released to theaters by Metro-Goldwyn-Mayer, it was the 102nd Our Gang short to be released.

 Plot

 Jackie is trying to circulate a petition among his classmates to keep school open during the summer, as he and the gang are afraid that they might lose Miss Crabtree during summer vacation.
-In addition, the kids fear that she might get married and therefore no longer be able to teach them.
+In addition, the kids fear she might get married and therefore no longer be able to teach them.

 The gang has grown to like Miss Crabtree tremendously, and ride with her in her roadster to school every morning.
 In the car this particular morning, the kids all try to scare Miss Crabtree away from even considering marriage in the future, but Miss Crabtree states that she wants to get married some day.